Global Data Privacy Laws: 26 Key Regulations Around the World

 2019

-In 2019, the California Consumer Privacy Act became the first modern privacy legislation in the United States, focusing on providing people with insight and some control over how companies use personal data.
+The California Consumer Privacy Act passed in 2019 as the first modern privacy law in the United States, and emphasizes giving people insight, and some measure of control, over companies’ use of personal data.

 2020

-Since 2020, several US states have initiated the exploration of privacy legislation.
-Colorado, Connecticut, Virginia, and Utah have all enacted legislation similar to CCPA, and some other states are considering privacy bills.
+Several US states began exploring privacy legislation in 2020.
+Colorado, Connecticut, Virginia and Utah have all passed their own versions of legislation similar to CCPA, and several other states are debating privacy bills.

 General Data Protection Regulation